adswerve/universal-analytics-c/README.md

 For the most accurate data in your reports, Analytics Pros recommends establishing a distinct ID for each of your users, and integrating that ID on your front-end web tracking, as well as tracking calls from other platforms (where this C library would run).
 This provides for a consistent, correct representation of user engagement, without skewing overall visit metrics (and others).

+Please see the the following examples:

+- [test.c](./test.c) for dynamic allocation example
+- [test-static.c](./test-static.c) for static allocation example

-Please see the [test.c](./test.c) file for an example; we'll be building out additional examples of all available tracking within it.
-(Currently it only highlights Pageview and Event tracking, but the remaining types should be fairly intuitive extensions.)
+We'll be building out additional examples of all available tracking within it.
+Currently it only highlights Pageview and Event tracking, but the remaining types should be fairly intuitive extensions.

 Due to the constraints of the C language, this library's interface that differs slightly from Google's `analytics.js` implementation.
 In particular, `enum` constants are used to specify parameter fields, rather than strings (i.e. by parameter name).
 This offers some measurable efficiencies, while remaining quite readable (in our opinion).